nc1BitW/BitWanga-public/README.md

 ## Not wanted

 * Attribution (no specific right, no minimums, no acceptance or formalization required, free participation)
-* Complexity (root of centralization)
+* Complexity (root of centralization and bugs)
-* Governance (including staking or professional requirements, light infrastructures)
+* Governance (including staking or professional requirements)
 * Smart contract (signatures can do the job)
 * Fundation (too much private hands-on with fundations)